-Many people worry about filing for bankruptcy because of what it will do to their credit score.
+Many people worry about filing for bankruptcy in Wisconsin because of what it will do to their credit score.
 Both Chapter 7 and Chapter 13 bankruptcy remain on your credit report for about ten years.
 Naturally, creditors don’t love seeing bankruptcy on a credit report, but any actual damage depends largely on your credit score before you filed.

 If your credit was already poor due to a high debt-to-asset ratio (meaning the amount of debt is high compared to available credit) and account delinquency, claiming bankruptcy will lower your score.